List of Marvel Comics characters: H: Haechi in other media

 Haechi appears in Avengers Assemble, voiced by Todd Haberkorn.

 Hairbag

-Hairbag (Michael Suggs) is a mutant villain.
-He was recruited by Mister Sinister to be a member of his Nasty Boys, whose sole purpose was to harass the government-sponsored team X-Factor.
-During those altercations, Hairbag often fought against Wolfsbane, his opposite number.
-In the Nasty Boys' final fight, Hairbag was captured along with his teammate Slab and taken to a holding cell by X-Factor.
-While he waited for his lawyer to negotiate bail, Hairbag and Slab were broken out of prison by the Mutant Liberation Front and returned to the Nasty Boys shortly afterwards.
+Hairbag (Michael Suggs) was recruited by Mister Sinister to be a member of his Nasty Boys, whose sole purpose was to harass X-Factor.
 Hairbag retained his mutant powers after the M-Day and opened a lab for mutant growth hormone production with Slab and Gorgeous George.

 Hairbag possesses superhuman strength, agility, reflexes and hyper-keen senses.
 He has razor sharp fangs and claws, as well as flexible hair follicles.

 Hairbag in other media

 Hairbag appears in X-Men: The Animated Series, voiced by John Backwood.